prachiagrawal/ToDo-Codepath/README.md

  * [x] Required: User can add a new item to the todo list
  * [x] Required: User can remove an item from the todo list
  * [x] Required: User can edit an item from the todo list
+ * [x] Optional: Do not allow adding an empty item
+ * [x] Optional: Add an UP button on the Edit screen
+ * [x] Optional: Use a Fragment to allow adding a completion date

 Notes: